Local Weather and Climate

 Students will then watch a video from Goodfires.org about prescribed burns:

 Students will be able to identify the optimal weather conditions and suggest a date for a prescribed burn.
-Students will be able to justify their reasoning with graphs from their daily observations in their weather journal.
+Students will be able to justify their reasoning with graphs from their daily observations in their weather journals.

 3.ESS2: Earth’s systems